Blog

 Read More

-Submitted by Rachel Cohen on February 6, 2015
+Submitted by Anonymous on February 6, 2015

 If your job requires standing for extended periods of time (i.e. massage therapy, medical professionals, manufacturing, etc.), you unfortunately have an increased risk of developing some of the complications that come with continued standing.
 Some of these complications may include: low back pain, varicose veins, poor circulation and leg cramps.
 The team at Southwest Spine and Pain Center wants to minimize your chance of inheriting these symptoms, which is why they’re providing ways to manage back pain while standing for long periods of time.